We're Open 24/7

 • Organ injuries

-Victims who are seriously injured in a slip and fall accident in Kentucky may be entitled to compensation for their pain and suffering, medical bills, lost wages, and other damages associated with their accident.
-Although some insurance carriers and defendants will accept their obligations under the law to compensate victims, most will not.
-Rather, they will try to undermine or mitigate your damages in an effort to lower the total amount of compensation that you may be entitled to.
+Victims who are seriously injured in a premises liability accident in Kentucky may be entitled to compensation for their pain and suffering, medical bills, lost wages, and other damages associated with their accident.
+While some insurance carriers and defendants will accept their obligations under the law to compensate victims, others may try to undermine or mitigate your damages or even deny your claim.

 Don’t let that happen to you.
 Contact the Louisville Injury Law Firm to fight back to protect your rights to compensation under Kentucky law.
-Our experienced premises liability lawyer in Louisville offers free consultations and case evaluations for victims and their families to learn more about how they can fight back when an insurance adjuster, defense lawyer, or a defendant will not fairly compensate them.
-To get started with our personal injury law firm, contact us today by dialing NUMBER or sending us a message on our contact us box here.
+Our experienced premises liability lawyer offers free consultations and case evaluations for victims and their families to learn about what they can do when an insurance adjuster, defense lawyer, or defendant refuses to fairly compensate them.